Event:

 - Coordinate arrival and departure airport transfers for all guests.

-We knew the list of registrants was going to grow.
-To make attending an easy decision, Super Dispatch was paying for two nights at the hotel for one VIP from each company, and reimbursing their airfare up to $1,000.
-Plus, guests could choose to extend their stay 3 days before or after the event and still get the group discount.
+Super Dispatch also negotiated with the hotel to allow all guests to extend their stay 3 days before or after the event and still get the group discount.

 How we hit our primary targets (plus a couple more)

-Tracking, talking and chasing.
+Tracking, talking and chasing

-Where else to start when you’ve got to centralize data: we built a project tracker to be the team’s source of truth.
-Registrant names and emails were coming from Eventbrite, but flight details, plus-one information, dietary restrictions and preferences for extracurricular events (more on that later) had to be provided separately via SurveyMonkey.
+Registrant names and emails were coming from Eventbrite, but flight details, plus-one information, dietary restrictions and preferences for extracurricular events had to be provided separately via SurveyMonkey.
 Bringing it all together created a simple, shared record and a built-in agenda for progress updates.
 Plus, it helped us reformat data so that handing it off to partners would be easier later on.

 Why?
 We understood that the big objective here was to drive attendance.
 A little bit of sales had to get mixed in with the logistics work.
 We’re confident our effort to email, call, text and stay on top of tentative guests ultimately pulled some from “maybe not” to “Mexico!”
 And though we didn’t quite hit Super Dispatch’s stretch goal, almost 70% of all invited guests wound up attending.